-The REIT paid expanded withholding tax during the year amounting to P124,973.
-No expenses were incurred in 2023 which are subject to final withholding tax and withholding tax on compensation.
+The REIT paid expanded withholding tax amounting to P91,080 and reported the unpaid portion amounting to P9,560 as of December 31, 2024 as part of Other payables under Trade and Other Payables in the 2024 statement of financial position.
+No expenses were incurred in 2024 which are subject to final withholding tax and withholding tax on compensation.